 Mardi Himal Trek Overview

 Transportations: Transportation is mainly by luxury tourist bus upto Pokhara.
 But if you want a private vehicle, we can provide you with a little extra cost.
 There is also an option to take flight to Pokhara upon request.
 It will take 30 minutes to reach Pokhara via plane.
 From Pokhara we will take public vehicle (private vehicle upon request) upto Kande from where our trek will commence.
 It will take 1 hour to reach Kande from Pokhara by private vehicle.

 Meals and Accommodation: Accommodation is better compared to treks like Everest base camp, Manaslu Base camp.
-Though you will stay overnight at local lodges and tea-houses, they are facilitated with better beds, better toilets, all time electric power, internet etc. Most of the accommodation are facilitated with electricity.
+Though you will stay overnight at local lodges and tea-houses, they are facilitated with better beds, better toilets, all time electric power.
+Most of the accommodation are facilitated with electricity.
 Some of the teahouses also provide internet.
 You will find a variety of dishes, from traditional Nepalese to continental, Italian etc. But everything turns basic as we go higher.